• Skip to primary navigation

 Tuition and Financial Aid

-Each school has its own criteria for tuition.
-However, you should not use total cost as your only method for choosing a school, or even your top method.
-There are many other factors to consider.
-For example, you may want to fast track your degree.
-In this case, you may want to evaluate the cost saved versus the time you will save to see which is right for you.
+For example, you may want to fast-track your degree.
+In this case, you may want to evaluate the cost savings versus the time you will save to see which is right for you.
 You may also want to earn an instructional design degree in a certain field.
 In other cases, you may already have college credits or a degree in another field.

-Financial aid is an option for just about any school, college, university, or other.
-Most financial aid programs require you to fill out the Free Application for Federal Student Aid (FAFSA).
 It is a standard form most students fill out when seeking financial aid for any higher learning, including an instructional design degree.
-You must fill it our for every year you attend school.
+You must fill it out for every year you attend school.
 However, it can be done online at no cost.
-Learn more by visiting the official FAFSA site.

 Other costs vary by institution, as well as by whether you choose to attend online, in-person, or a combination of both.
 They may include textbooks, teaching aids, parking, taxes, internet fees, and others.
 However, many of these expenses are tax deductible when filing your return, even if you choose to fill out the short form.